Luanti-Extended-Engine-Features/LEEF-b3d/README.md

 and more- mostly in one package.
 Online documentation can be found [here](https://minetest-unification-library.github.io/LEEF-b3d/).

 dependencies
-* LEEF-core: provides binary reading (potential rename)
+* LEEF-filesystem: provides binary reading and media path tracking
 * LEEF-math: OPTIONAL allows use of b3d_nodes library (for node solving)

 features: